AdoptOpenJDK/install-jdk/README.md

 #### `archiveBasePath`

 install-jdk expects a single top-level folder in archive packages.
-This property may be used to specify the subdirectory of said folder in which the JDK resides.
+This parameter may be used to specify the subdirectory of said folder in which the JDK resides.
 This must be empty, or a `/`-separated path.

-By default, this property is set to `/Contents/Home/` on macOS only to support OpenJDK builds from Oracle, and OpenJDK and OpenJ9 builds from AdoptOpenJDK out of the box.
+By default, this parameter is set to `/Contents/Home/` on macOS only to support OpenJDK builds from Oracle, and OpenJDK and OpenJ9 builds from AdoptOpenJDK out of the box.

-When using builds from other sources, it may be necessary to disable use of this property since the action cannot differentiate between empty and unspecified parameters.
+When using builds from other sources, it may be necessary to disable use of this parameter since the action cannot differentiate between empty and unspecified parameters.
 (See `useArchiveBasePath`.)

 #### `useArchiveBasePath`

-Disables use of the `archiveBasePath` property.
+Disables use of the `archiveBasePath` parameter.
 This must be a boolean value.

 Build archives from custom other may have different directory structures for which the default configuration would fail.